Drinking patterns among older adults (45 years or above) in New Zealand

 Although there has been debate over the potential “health benefits” from low-risk drinking (particularly for older drinkers), recent research suggests that the findings of benefit were more likely the result of methodological differences in studies and under-adjustment for confounding factors (e.g. personal characteristics, socioeconomic status) that relate to different drinking patterns within the population.
 It is advised that there is no overall positive health benefit for older adults from drinking.

 New Zealand research supports the findings that there are differences in the characteristics of older drinkers who have moderate versus high-risk intakes.
-It is important to take account these differences when examining health outcomes from drinking.
+It is important to take into account of these differences when examining health outcomes from drinking.
 The former were more likely to be wealthier, whilst the latter were more likely to have lower levels of economic standards than other drinking profiles.

 For more information, check this button RESEARCH ON OLDER NEW ZEALANDERS' ALCOHOL USE